Large rock martin: Taxonomy

+The large rock martin was formally described in 1842 by German physician, explorer and zoologist Hinrich Lichtenstein under the binomial name Hirundo fuligula.
+The type locality was subsequently designated as the town of Makhanda in the Eastern Cape province of South Africa.
+The species is now placed in the genus Ptyonoprogne that was introduced in 1850 by the German ornithologist Heinrich Gustav Reichenbach.
+The genus name is derived from the Ancient Greek ptuon (πτύον), "a fan", referring to the shape of the opened tail, and Procne (Πρόκνη), a mythological girl who was turned into a swallow.
+The specific name fuligula means "sooty-throated", from the Latin fuligo, "soot", and gula, "throat".
+The large rock martin was formerly considered to be conspecific with the red-throated rock martin (Ptyonoprogne rufigula) of central Africa with the English name "rock martin" for the combined taxa.
+The species were split based on morphological differences and phylogenomic analysis.
+Other than the red-throated rock martin, its nearest relatives are the three other members of the genus, the pale crag martin (P. obsoleta) of north Africa, the dusky crag martin (P. concolor) of southern Asia and the Eurasian crag martin (P. rupestris).

-The four Ptyonoprogne species are members of the swallow family, and are placed in the subfamily Hirundininae, which comprises all swallows and martins except the very distinctive river martins.
+The five Ptyonoprogne species are members of the swallow family, and are placed in the subfamily Hirundininae, which comprises all swallows and martins except the very distinctive river martins.
 DNA sequence studies suggest that there are three major groupings within the Hirundininae, broadly correlating with the type of nest built.
 The groups are the "core martins" including burrowing species like the sand martin, the "nest-adopters", which are birds like the tree swallow that utilise natural cavities, and the "mud nest builders".
 The Ptyonoprogne species construct open mud nests and therefore belong to the last group.
 Hirundo species also build open nests, Delichon house martins have a closed nest, and the Cecropis and Petrochelidon swallows have retort-like closed nests with an entrance tunnel.

 The genus Ptyonoprogne is closely related to the larger swallow genus, Hirundo, but a DNA analysis published in 2005 showed that a coherent enlarged Hirundo should contain all mud-builder genera.
 Although the nests of the Ptyonoprogne crag martins resemble those of typical Hirundo species like the barn swallow, the DNA research suggested that if the Delichon house martins are considered to be a separate genus, as is normally the case, Cecropis, Petrochelidon and Ptyonoprogne should also be split off.